chinmayraj28/encode-2025/README.md

 **Special Thanks:**
 - Encode Club for organizing the hackathon
+- Openfort for seamless wallet authentication and smart account infrastructure
 - Envio team for the blockchain indexer technology
 - OpenZeppelin for secure smart contract libraries
 - Pinata for reliable IPFS infrastructure